Local communities sit at the heart of what we do

 Artist opportunities

-Throughout the year, we have regular opportunities to showcase the talents of Hull’s local artists.
-Since 1967, we’ve held the Ferens Art Gallery Open Exhibition – an opportunity for amateur and professional artists to show their work in a national gallery.
+We have regular opportunities to showcase the talents of Hull’s local artists.
+Since 1967, we’ve held the Ferens Art Gallery Open Exhibition.
+It's an opportunity for amateur and professional artists to show their work.
 We also host regular artist residencies in the Artists Studio at Ferens Art Gallery.

 Ferens Art Gallery Open Exhibition